-- In other cases, if frame structure typ1 is used, the UE may assume NRSs are transmitted in subframes #0, #1, #3, #4, #9, and in NB-IoT downlink subframes and shall not expect NRSs in other downlink subframes.
+- In other cases, if frame structure type 1 is used, the UE may assume NRSs are transmitted in subframes #0, #1, #3, #4, #9, and in NB-IoT downlink subframes and shall not expect NRSs in other downlink subframes; if frame structure type 2 is used, the UE may assume NRSs are transmitted in NB-IoT downlink subframes and shall not expect NRSs in other downlink subframes.

 On an NB-IoT carrier for which a UE receives higher-layer parameter operationModeInfo indicating inband-SamePCI or inband-DifferentPCI.